-Visitors booking Copper Mountain lodging enjoy complementary use of the Athletic Club, which includes a pool, hot tubs, steam rooms, sauna, and fitness equipment.
+Visitors booking Copper Mountain lodging enjoy complimentary use of the Athletic Club, which includes a pool, hot tubs, steam rooms, sauna, and fitness equipment.
 Everyone else can purchase a day pass or multi-use pass card.
 My daughter enjoyed full use of the facilities as her ski camp scheduled evening activities, including pool time and Wallyball sessions.

-What to Eat at Copper Mountain
+Where To Eat at Copper Mountain

-The one culinary delicacy that we HAD to sample at Copper Mountain were the fabled Sugar Lips Mini Donuts, whose substantial appeal includes watching the owner fry up a fresh batch of melt-in-your mouth yumminess right in front of your eyes.
+The one culinary delicacy that we HAD to sample at Copper Mountain was the fabled Sugar Lips Mini Donuts, whose substantial appeal includes watching the owner fry up a fresh batch of melt-in-your mouth yumminess right in front of your eyes.

-Where We Stayed at Copper Mountain
+Where To Stay at Copper Mountain

 I like to think that we saved a few bucks by renting an apartment via VROB.com.
 Our 2-bedroom condo was fine, a little dated and lacking in any special amenities, but certainly sufficient for our needs.
 Because it was so early in the season, the discounted rate worked out to about $170/night for seven nights.
 The downside was that our condo was situated in Copper Mountain’s East Village, which is serviced by the Super Bee lift–closed to the public during the U.S. Ski Team’s training weeks.